Japan's 'Suganomics' will target quick wins, not grand visions

 For Mr Suga, economic reform will be a political priority in its own right, unlike Mr Abe, whose reforms were wrapped up in a broader political agenda that included the thorny challenge of revising Japan's pacifist Constitution.

-Mr Suga must act quickly, as his current term lasts for only for a year unless he calls a snap election to win the public's mandate to run a full, three-year term.
+Mr Suga must act quickly, as his current term lasts for only a year, unless he calls a snap election to win the public's mandate to run a full, three-year term.

+That means he will first seek "quick-hit" achievements that directly channel money to households.

+He isn't after visions.
+He's someone who wants to accomplish small goals one by one.
+He'll initially focus on pragmatic goals that directly affect people's livelihood.

+MR ATSUO ITO, a political analyst and former ruling party employee, on how the "Suganomics" of Japanese Prime Minister Yoshihide Suga (above) might work.

-Removing protections in industry will be one such objective, even if that riles some parts of corporate Japan.
+Removing protections in industry will be one such objective, even if it riles some parts of corporate Japan.

 "Introducing competition among mobile phone carriers could be a very symbolic policy for Suga because he loves competition," said Mr Takenaka, who retains close contact with Mr Suga.
 "He hates people with vested interests."